|Air Pollution Control Program fact sheet||

 It is similar, but not the same as DERA.
 An option exists for matching DERA funds, which increases money available for these types of projects.

 No, the money is going to fund NOx emission-reduction projects — also referred to as NOx mitigation — conducted by individuals, companies, governments and other entities.
-The consent decree, however, allows the department or successful applicants to be reimbursed for up to 15 percent of the funding allocation for administrative expenses.
+The consent decree, however, allows the department and successful applicants to be reimbursed for up to 15 percent of the funding allocation for administrative expenses.

 What happens if not all of the trust funds are spent?